madreher/LammpsInputBuilder/README.md

     )
     typedMolecule.loadFromFile(xyzPath, forcefield)
 ```
 Once the model is loaded, we need to compute the bounding box of the slab specifically.
-To do so, we need the list of atom indices forming the slab that we have defined previously, and access to the current positions.
-Internally, the `TypedMolecule` object store a ASE Atoms object which can be querried to access atom positions.
+To do so, we need the list of atom indices forming the slab that we have defined previously, and the current positions.
+Internally, the `TypedMolecule` object stores a ASE [Atoms](https://wiki.fysik.dtu.dk/ase/ase/atoms.html) object which can be querried to access atom positions.
 This can be done as follows:
 ```
     # Get the positions and the list of atoms for the slab to compute its bounding box
     positions = typedMolecule.getASEAtoms().get_positions()